Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 Schema::table('posts', function (Blueprint $table) {

-// When rolling back, we have to restore the column to its previous state.
+// When rolling back, restore the column to its previous state.

 $table->boolean('is_published')->default(false)->change();